LucasRothe/Expo/README.md

 - Have a fortran compiler installed
   - [MinGW](https://sourceforge.net/projects/mingw/) is recommended

-### :cd: Installation
+### :minidisc: Installation
  :bangbang: **Only for Windows OS** :bangbang:

  #### MinGW Compiler
-    1.a.
+1. a.
 Start mingw-get-setup
   b.
 Push "Install"
   c.
 Check box for "User Interface" if not checked
   d.
 Push "Continue"
   e.
 Push "Run Now"
-    2.a.
+2. a.
 Click on "Basic Setup"
   b.
 Check box for "mingw32-gcc-fortran-bin"
   c.
 [TOPBAR] Go to "Installation" -> click on "Update Catalogue"
   d.
 Close MinGW-Installer
-    3.a.
+3. a.
 Use Windows Search (magnifying glass icon) and type:
-            [EN]: "System Environment Variables"
+        :gb:: "System Environment Variables"
-            [DE]: "Systemumgebungsvariablen"
+        :de:: "Systemumgebungsvariablen"
   b.
 Within the new window push:
-            [EN]: "System Environment Variables"
+        :gb:: "System Environment Variables"
-            [DE]: "Systemumgebungsvariablen"
+        :de:: "Systemumgebungsvariablen"
   c.
 Within the new window double click on "Path"
   d.
 Double click on empty column and add "C:\MinGW\bin"
   e.
 Leave all windwos with a push on "OK"

  #### Compiling Expo.f90
   1. Use Windows Search (magnifying glass icon) and type "cmd" └-> OR: Hold button [Win]+[R] and in upcoming window type "cmd"
   2. Navigate to Expo-Directory by typing "cd Desktop\Expo" └-> If you have saved the repository at a other location, make sure to replace "Desktop\Expo" with your pathway.
 You can copy the pathway out of the headline of your file explorer.
   3. Type "dir" and make sure that you see the file "Expo.f90" └-> If not visible you are not in the correct directory!
   4. When "Expo.f90" is visible, type "gfortran Expo.f90 -o Expo.exe"
   5. Start Expo.exe by typing "./Expo.exe"
       └-> Expo.exe can also be started by double click in your directory.

  #### Updating
   1. Download the latest version from GitHub
   2. Copy the latest "Expo.f90"
   3. Go to your current Expo-Directory and replace "Expo.f90"
-    4. Use Windows Search (magnifying glass icon) and type "cmd"
+  4. Use Windows Search (magnifying glass icon) and type "cmd" └-> OR: Hold button [Win]+[R] and in upcoming window type "cmd"
-    5. Navigate to Expo-Directory by typing "cd Desktop\Expo"
+  5. Navigate to Expo-Directory by typing "cd Desktop\Expo" └-> If you have saved the repository at a other location, make sure to replace "Desktop\Expo" with your pathway.
+          You can copy the pathway out of the headline of your file explorer.
-    6. Type "dir" and make sure that you see the file "Expo.f90"
+  6. Type "dir" and make sure that you see the file "Expo.f90" └-> If not visible you are not in the correct directory!
   7. When "Expo.f90" is visible, type "gfortran Expo.f90 -o Expo.exe"

 ### :notebook: Usage
     The data set must be stored in the "In" folder and must have the following file extensions in order to extract measurement data.